All Creatures Great and Small (film): Development

-All Creatures Great and Small was a best seller in the US and film rights were optioned.
+All Creatures Great and Small was a best seller in the US - selling over 3 million copies in the Reader's Digest version - and film rights were optioned.

 The film was made for NBC's Hallmark Hall of Fame but it was theatrically released outside the US.
 The producers were Duane Bogie for FCB Productions and David Susskind for the Talent Associates.

 According to one account, the budget was $1.2 million, nearly twice what NBC paid for it.
 Another account said the budget was $1 million, with $650,000 from NBC, $250,000 from EMI (who distributed), and $100,000 privately raised.

 The lead role was given to Simon Ward, who later recalled, "I hadn't known the books and a lot of people hadn't known about them then, so at that time I wasn't taking on a national icon.
 It's always nerve-wracking playing a real person particularly if that real person is still alive and comes and sits on set watching you.
 Although Herriot was the most charming wonderful man who I really adored and kept in touch with till he died."

 Shooting

 Filming started in May 1974, in the town of Malton, North Riding of Yorkshire.
 Studio work was done in London.
+A number of set pieces that were scripted such as Tristan driving a car into a cricket pavilion were cut for lack of money.

 Ward said "The roughest thing was putting a hand up a pregnant mare... for the film I had to do it again and again."

 Music

 The film's incidental music was by Wilfred Josephs.

+Alf Wight (Herriott) wished the film could have been shot in the Yorkshire Dales rather than North Yorkshire but was delighted by the film and the cast.
+However Donald Sinclair, the model for Siegfried, was upset at his portrayal and threatened to sue.
+Wight avoided this by reportedly paying Sinclair a percentage of money from the books.

 Release

-Critical
+Having passed the British censors in September 1974, the film was not released until 9 May 1975, when it opened in London at the small cinema Studio Two in Oxford Street.